 The 2018 grant cycle is closed.
-Please check back periodically on this website for information about the next grant cycle, which will be announced in 2019 after the next Night of Too Many Stars event.
+Please check back periodically on this website for information about the next grant cycle, which will be announced after the next Night of Too Many Stars event.
 Thank you for your interest.

 The NEXT for AUTISM Grants Program is funded by proceeds from the Night of Too Many Stars comedy benefit, which in 2017, was done in partnership with HBO.
 It supports organizations that provide educational, vocational, social and community-based services to improve outcomes for individuals with Autism Spectrum Disorders and their families.
 This year, in addition to the existing funding areas, NEXT for AUTISM will prioritize proposals for NEXT for SAFETY, described below.

 NEXT for AUTISM will, in its sole discretion, consider supporting non-profit organizations working within the United States that generally meet the following criteria:

 - Have started innovative programs, new services, or new systems or models of service delivery that make improved outcomes likely

 - Can demonstrate program sustainability and measure impact

 - Offer equal access to services by providing them at no charge or with scholarships and/or financial aid to defray costs

 - Preference will be given to those programs that serve the underserved